ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 from the *cumbia-libs* directory resulting from the *git clone ...* command above.

+- To change the installation prefix edit scripts/config.sh and change *prefix=/usr/local/cumbia-libs* (the default)

 The command in the example builds and installs the cumbia base modules, cumbia-tango, qumbia-tango-controls, qumbia-apps and qumbia-plugins

 Type